finos/open-source-readiness/docs/bok/Activities/Level-2/Creating-An-OSPO.md

 sidebar_position: 7
 ---

+- Lots of the level 2 activities are probably being performed piecemeal by the organisation.
+- Creating an OSPO allows you to centralise and structure all the level 2 activities and allow you to start working on Level 3.

+Creating an OSPO is _organisational change_.
+Therefore, in this article, we are going to use the formalism of [Kotter's 8-Step Process for Leading Change](https://en.wikipedia.org/wiki/Change_management#Change_models) to structure this article, however, you can approach this any way you want.

+### 1. Create a Sense of Urgency

+There are few ways to create a sense of urgency around the need for an OSPO.
+For example:

+- [License Compliance Management](License-Management): it's possible that your organisation isn't doing license management in a comprehensive way.
+An OSPO might be a single point of contact for that function.

+- [Software Inventory](Software-Inventory) and [Supply Chain Security](Supply-Chain-Security):  events like the [Log4Shell]() vulnerability are often a catalyst for firms to focus on understanding what open source software they are using and to start looking more carefully at their open source supply chains.

 1. Making the Case for an OSPO ( already written in the OSR Common Problems)

+## OSPO Structures

+### 2. Build a Guiding Coalition
+### 3, Form a Strategic Vision and Initiatives
+### 4. Enlist a Volunteer Army
+### 5. Enable Action by Removing Barriers
+### 6. Generate Short-Term Wins

+Examples:

+- Performing a baseline [Software Inventory]() on a subset of the application estate.
+For example, looking at a single  customer-facing application/web property.

+- Helping to remediate some vulnerabilities in one of those applications.

+Sustain Acceleration
+Institute Change

 2. Staffing the OSPO / Structures / Sizing

 - link to lots of TODO docs here.